 To ensure individuals are safely supported, we have identified some resources for professionals.

 - Roasalise O’Neale and Leonie Burnham of eSafety Women, Australian Government have published a blog about online safety help.
 This resource is primarily targeted towards domestic and family violence workers.
-However, it provides key advice about communicating safely online with families/parents who you suspect might be at risk of/or are experiencing domestic abuse.
+However, it provides key advice about communicating safely online with families/parents who you suspect might be at risk of/or are experiencing DVA.

-- The Live Fear Free helpline is available 24 hours a day – call free on 0808 8010 800 any time, if you can do it safely.
-You can also text 0786 007 7333, email firstname.lastname@example.org or webchat Live Fear Free.
+If you or someone you know is suffering physical or emotional abuse at the hands of a partner the Live Fear Free helpline is available 24 hours a day – call free on 0808 8010 800 any time, if you can do it safely.
+You can also text 0786 007 7333, email at firstname.lastname@example.org or webchat

-- If you can’t talk in safety, but you need help immediately, police forces across Wales will respond to a silent 999 call – dial 999 followed by 55 to indicate that you can’t talk, but need help.
+If you can’t talk in safety, but you need help immediately, police forces across Wales will respond to a silent 999 call – dial 999 followed by 55 to indicate that you can’t talk, but need help.